 All the same, she couldn't help feeling slightly anxious and she suspected she wasn't the only one.

 Albus and Angie both seemed distracted during Defence Against the Dark Arts and she noticed Albus glancing repeatedly at his watch.

 "Transfiguration next," he whispered to her.

-Blackburn was waiting for them at the top of the room as usual, but their relief was short-live when they caught sight of her face.
+As usual, Blackburn was waiting for them in the Transfiguration classroom but their relief was short-live when they caught sight of her face.
 Her bottom lip was swollen and cut, angry scratch marks tore down her right cheek and the eye above them was red and bloodshot.
 Always pale after a full moon, she was now completely white.

 For a moment, Rose couldn't help staring.